 Applying for UK Spouse Visa

-Spouse/civil partner visa applications may be made from outside the UK or, in some circumstances, from inside the UK, so the applicant may be applying either to come to the UK as a spouse / civil partner or to remain in the UK as a spouse / civil partner.
+Spouse visa applications may be made from outside the UK or, in some circumstances, from inside the UK, so the applicant may be applying either to come to the UK as a wife or husband, or to remain in the UK as a spouse.

-Please note it is not possible to apply for a spouse visa inside the UK on a visitor visa or with a visa which is valid for six months or less.
+Please note it is not possible to apply for a spouse visa inside the UK on a visitor visa or with a visa which is valid for six months or less (expect fiancee visa).

 UK Spouse Visa Requirements